The following rules and policies are an addendum to the standard rules and policies of the United States Indoor Official Rules.

-SoccerZone South Austin provides the above objectives through a variety of programs: Soccer Cubs for 18 months to 6 year olds, Academy for 5 to 10 year olds, leagues for 5-16 year olds, camps for 5-14 year olds, as well as adult tournaments and leagues.
+SoccerZone South Austin provides the above objectives through a variety of programs: Soccer Cubs for 18 months to 6 year olds, La Academia for 4 to 12 year olds, leagues for 4-16 year olds, camps for 5-12 year olds, as well as adult tournaments and leagues.

 SoccerZone South Austin would love to see every game determined by a single goal.
 This is our objective when we form leagues.
 Sometimes the games become lopsided for one reason or another.
 We do our best to match teams in leagues as closely as possible.
 To accomplish this we ask teams to register in the age and level that they played outdoor soccer the previous fall.
 This simply gives us a consistent basis in which to place teams.